Threshold Educator Hub

 • Keywords for each episode

-• Additional reading and related resources for the season
+• Additional reading and related resources for each season

 • Short video excerpts for some episodes

-Threshold content is likely most accessible to learners in high school and up.
-Everything we make is free to listen to and free to use and share.
+Threshold content is most accessible to learners in high school and college.
+Everything we make is free to listen to, use, and share.

-This is a resource we are continuing to develop and build.
-If you want to support this work, consider making a donation.
-If you’re a teacher and are interested in creating classroom lessons and activities based on episodes, get in touch.
+We continue to develop and build this resource.
+If you want to support our work, consider making a donation.
+If you're a teacher and are interested in creating classroom lessons and activities based on episodes, get in touch!

 In our first season, we explore the story of the American bison.
 The United States named bison the national mammal, but we still haven't decided if we're ready to restore them as wild animals on the American landscape.
 Could we ever live with wild, free-roaming bison again?
 Should we try?
 Why, or why not?

-In season two, we take a circumpolar journey to find out what the Arctic is, how it is changing, and why that matters.
-The Arctic is warming twice as fast as the rest of the planet.
-But satellite images of melting sea ice don't begin to tell the whole story.
+In Season 2, we take a circumpolar journey to find out what the Arctic is, how it’s changing, and why that matters.
+The Arctic is warming twice as fast as the rest of the planet but satellite images of melting sea ice don't begin to tell the whole story.
 Four million people live in the Arctic, and they’ve been dealing with the effects of climate change for decades.
-We wanted to hear from them in this pivotal moment — when the ground is literally shifting beneath their feet.
+We wanted to hear from them in this pivotal moment—when the ground is literally shifting beneath their feet.